-An Agency Scoping Meeting was held on April 9, 2015, at SCDOT Headquarters and was the first opportunity to provide information about the Project, obtain comments, and discuss issues related to the Project as identified by affected federal, state, and local agencies, as well as Native American groups, including tribes.
-The dates, times, and locations of additional meetings were held in coordination with the Agency Coordination Effort (ACE) meetings.
-At the end of the Scoping Meeting, a
+An Agency Scoping Meeting will be held as the first opportunity to provide information about the Project, obtain comment, and discuss issues related to the Project as identified by affected federal, state, and local agencies, as well as Native American groups, including tribes.
+The dates, times, and locations will be held in coordination with the Agency Cooperation Efforts (ACE) meetings.
+At the end of the Scoping Meetings, a Scoping Summary will be completed.

-Scoping Summary was completed.
-The agency scoping summary can be found in Appendix M .
-The additional ACE and web-based meetings were used to present the following information:
+Additional ACE and web-based meetings will be used to present the following information:

-- Response to Notice of Intent/Invitation to be a Cooperating and Participating Agency

-- Project Study Area
+- Response to Notice of Intent/Invitation to be a Cooperating and Participating Agency - Project Study Area

 - Schedule for the Environmental Review Process

 - Methodology Reports

 - Agency/Public Involvement Coordination Plan

 - Purpose and Need Statement

 - Alternative Evaluation Criteria

 - Reasonable Alternatives

 - Recommended Preferred Alternative